IvetteMcDermott/PP2-Js/README.md

 ![N|Solid](https://share.balsamiq.com/c/j9ugKagWkeU1AnrgVVpd8x.png)

-## Learn is Fun!
+## Learning is Fun!

 [🖥️ Site live]( https://ivettemcdermott.github.io/PP2-Js/)

-This site is designed to provide a tool where the children can practice in a fun way describing clothing items with a basic sentence structure, according to a randomly displayed picture.
-The image is not just focus on articles of clothing but also on a basic range of colors.
+This site is designed to provide a tool where children can practice in a fun way describing clothing items with a basic sentence structure, according to a randomly displayed picture.
+The image is not just focused on articles of clothing but also on a basic range of colors.
-The exercises are targeted to be used by children at elementary level of English.
+The exercises are targeted to be used by children at elementary level English.

 The site opens with a full welcome screen with a fun animated character inviting the child to start the game, once the start button is clicked the welcome screen hides, and allows the child to see the game screen with a div in front where there the instructions for play can be read.
 The div needs to be closed in order to start the game itself.